codemirror/codemirror5/notes.md

     </div>

 Theoretically, any CSS attribute could be set in this fashion by the user; furthermore, any custom styles could easily be stashed in the browser's localStorage or written to a CSS file and saved in server-side user account preferences.

-Todo's on this:
-  * detect browser's default font size and set that menu option as selected

 ### Getting the line position
 **TODO**